Skip to main content

 Biography

-Throughout his career David has investigated emerging technologies in large scale distributed and sociotechnical systems, with a broad interest in society, technology and creativity, while also focusing on innovation in the process of scholarship.
-He has co-founded three interdisciplinary initiatives: the PETRAS National Centre of Excellence for IoT Systems Cybersecurity, which is the world’s largest socio-technical research centre focused on the future implementation of the Internet of Things; the Software Sustainability Institute, cultivating better and more sustainable software to enable world-class research; and PRiSM, The Centre for Practice & Research in Science & Music at the Royal Northern College of Music.
+He has co-founded three interdisciplinary initiatives: the PETRAS National Centre of Excellence for IoT Systems Cybersecurity, which is the world’s largest socio-technical research centre focused on the future implementation of the Internet of Things; the Software Sustainability Institute, cultivating better and more sustainable software to enable world-class research; and PRiSM, the Centre for Practice & Research in Science & Music at the Royal Northern College of Music.
+Additionally he has been involved in running the Digital Humanities @ Oxford Summer School since 2011.
+He was Director of the Oxford e-Research Centre from 2012-17, and a Turing Fellow at The Alan Turing Institute from 2018-2024.

-He is a Fellow of the British Computer Society, the Institute of Mathematics and its Applications, and the RSA, also a Supernumerary Fellow of Wolfson College where he chairs the Digital Research Cluster, and an Oxford Martin Senior Fellow.
+He is a Fellow of the British Computer Society, the Institute of Mathematics and its Applications, and the Royal Society of Arts, and a Supernumerary Fellow of Wolfson College where he chairs the Digital Research Cluster.

 Most Recent Publications